LineaLabs/lineapy/CONTRIBUTING.md

 pip freeze --exclude-editable >> requirements.txt # so that lineapy is not in the list
 ```

+Be sure to remove any weird versions due to Conda installations.
 Note that longer term, we want to make this more automated.

 G. Commit your code